MartinPetkov/GCTF2021BeginnersQuestWriteups/11-pwn-notebook/README.md

 I'd kind of like to avoid the `%n` trick as I find it convoluted and tricky to get exactly right.
 But I have no doubt it's exploitable to un-delete our target note.

 Instead let's see if we can print memory.
-This assumes the note is somewhere in memory after the code that's executing, but maybe we're lucky this way.
+This assumes the note is somewhere in memory AFTER the location of the code that's executing, but maybe we're lucky this way.

 An important concept to understand here is the [parameter field](https://en.wikipedia.org/wiki/Printf_format_string#Parameter_field).
 This lets us specify a specific argument.
 For example, to print the 3rd arg as a pointer:

 ```
 %3$p
 ```

-With an uncontrolled format string, the "arguments" are just the rest of memory.
+With an unsanitized format string, the "arguments" are just the rest of memory.
 That means we can increase this field to print any section of memory.
 This might work!

 As usual I followed the simplest solution.
 I wrote a script to generate commands that print 1 section of memory, pipe them into the service, and try to decode the hex as ASCII.
-See [solve.sh](solve.sh) and [gencommands.sh](gencommands.sh).
+See [dumpmemory.sh](dumpmemory.sh) and [gencommands.sh](gencommands.sh), as well as [dumpedmemory.txt](dumpedmemory.txt) for an example.

 The output from running it is pretty difficult to read, but we do indeed get a very interesting group of values: